iposton/angular-material-dynamic-list/readme.md

 ### You can learn this
 * Create angular directives for a clean modular app structure.
-* Allow comments to be sent from the app to a specific email inbox.
+* Allow comments to be sent from the app to a specific email inbox using [$mdPanel](https://material.angularjs.org/1.1.1/api/service/$mdPanel).
 * [How to create Firebase User for authentication to protect writing data to the db.](http://www.ianposton.com/create-firebase-user-for-authentication/)
 * [Create, Udate, and Delete data using angular-material $mdDialog (SPA approach).](http://www.ianposton.com/firebase-angular-material/)
 * Allow 1 like or dislike per session.